Bike paths in Sydney

-Bike paths in Sydney, New South Wales, Australia, vary widely, with the majority either shared cycle and pedestrian paths or on road paths, and a small number of separated cycleways.
-In 2009 The Sydney Morning Herald reported that "Sydney's cycleways are not so much an organised network as a fragmented collection of winding paths and half-finished ideas.
-Most were built or designed when cycling was viewed as a pleasant pastime rather than a practical form of travel and are now poorly suited to commuting."
+Bike paths in Sydney, New South Wales, Australia are cycling infrastructure that allows people riding bikes to cycle safely for Commuting, transportation, recreation or sport.

+Safe infrastructure in Sydney has historically been fragmented, due to the view of planners that cycling is a "pleasant pastime" rather than a practical form of travel.
+While t has historically been hostile for cycling, with the construction of significant amounts of new infrastructure Sydney is "increasingly becoming a cycling city".

 Thousands of cyclist ride to or from Sydney central business district on an average day, via the Sydney Harbour Bridge, Anzac Bridge, Anzac Parade cycleways and other routes.

 In July 2020, in response to the COVID-19 pandemic, two pop up cycleways were complete in the City of Sydney.
-These are part of Transport for NSW's CovidSafe Travel Plan with about 20 km of cycleways being designated in Randwick, Parramatta and Sydney CBD.
+These are part of Transport for NSW's COVID Safe Travel Plan with about 20 km of cycleways being designated in Randwick, Parramatta and Sydney CBD.

-See this section for web-based maps.

-Sydney cycleways network

 The City of Sydney is progressively building an increasing network of 220 km separated cycleways, shared paths and other infrastructure in and adjacent to the central business district.

-The council lists the following popular rides: